Art/Essay Kura: Prophetic Messenger

 Layout considerations

-A 9.25 inch page offers a generous width to work with.
-Two columns are an absolute necessity for the essays and other text heavy areas.
-I quickly settled on a comfortable 11 pt type size in two 21p3 (3.54″) columns spaced 2p apart, this gave me a comfortable line length of about 53 characters.
+A 9.25-inch page offers a generous width to work with.
+Two columns are essential for the essays and other text-heavy areas.
+I quickly settled on a comfortable 11 pt type size in two 21p3 (3.54″) columns spaced 2p apart; this gave me a comfortable line length of about 53 characters.
 With 15 pt line spacing, the comfortable margins offered a 42-line page.
-Not that there were many pages that were only text—nearly every spread in the book features at least one image.
+Not that many pages were only text—nearly every spread in the book features at least one image.

 While the essays would drive the general text appearance, my initial focus was actually on the appendices.
-I was tasked with creating a “FedCo Seed Catalog-like” catalog entries of all of the seeds sealed inside the kura, as well as all of the artists who were involved or influenced Richard in this project.
+I was tasked with creating a “FedCo Seed Catalog-like” catalog of all the seeds sealed inside the kura and the artists who were involved or influenced Richard in this project.

-Like a catalog, controlling formatting would be key to ensuring the reader didn’t get lost.
-It also is the key to automating as much as possible of the formatting—I always use object, program, and character styles in the software, but here I also made sure to devise rules to implement nested styles.
+Like a catalog, controlling formatting would ensure the reader didn’t get lost.
+It is also the key to automating the formatting as much as possible—I always use object, paragraph, and character styles in the software, but here, I also devised rules to implement nested styles.

 Final Typesetting

-The key advantage of the painstaking work with the advanced development of the layout: when the final manuscript was ready, most of the typesetting decisions had already been made.
+The key advantage of the detailed work with the advanced layout development was that when the final manuscript was ready, most typesetting decisions had already been made.
 It was just a matter of implementing them.
 But it did mean replacing all of the text that had been done to this point.
 Styles to the recuse!
 I developed a checklist to ensure consistent implementation.

 Photography